-The title alone is a kind of litmus test giving away the intensity of the song before the accordion and orchestral violin harmonies start.
-The oddly mellow bouncy sound, and all its variations, is one of the best things you hear on “Dance” ; a cue to get ready because Nasty C and Tellaman immediately let loose on synths and drum kicks, for 4 full minutes of pure trap-soul bliss.
+The single word, “Dance”, title alone is a kind of litmus test, giving away the intensity of the song before the accordion and orchestral violin harmonies start.
+The oddly mellow Trap sound, and all its variations, is one of the best things you hear on “Dance” ; a cue to get ready because Nasty C and Tellaman immediately let loose on synths and drum kicks, for 4 full minutes of pure trap-soul bliss.

-Strangely though, Nasty C’s youthful lyricism though strong, never mind on his own song, is tame, when compared to Tellaman’s next to flawless delivery.
-This isn’t a song with high minded ideas but only if you don’t agree that jewelry, swag could be considered a show of black excellence, which is a greatness in its own way.
-While Nasty C personifies his junk referring to it as “Little Man”, Tellaman sings the hook and has a verse that finds the essential feeling at the heart of “Dance” and amplifies it.
+This isn’t a song with high minded ideas if you don’t agree that jewelry and swag could be considered a show of black excellence.
+Tellaman’s grass to grace tale is relateable enough but Nasty C’s verse, personifying his junk and referring to it as “Little Man”, distracts from his introspection.
+Tillman doesn’t care either, finding the essential feeling at the heart of “Dance” and amplifying it on the last verse.
 Singing “I Make Her Dance Like A Diamond/ Ain’t Worried About No Alcohol, I Got A Rider/ What Will They Do Without Us I Really Wonder”, the fumes clear to reveal the apparent stripclub location of the song.